0x416c616e/100daysofcode2019/README.md

 - Learned Tkinter
 - Brushed up on my Java skills
 - Did a refresher on JSON
+- Learned about JSON schemas and validation
+- Learned about XML
 - Got better with using Markdown
-- Learned SQL and MySQL and SQLite
+- Learned SQL and MySQL, MySQL Workbench, and SQLite
 - Learned more about hypervisors and virtualization
 - Learned more about information security
 - Reviewed some HTML and CSS stuff -- stuff I already knew